 3. Map the Customer Journey

-Next, sketch out a customer journey map for your pay-per-click strategy — from the first click to the moment users decide to buy.
+Next, create a customer journey map or your pay-per-click strategy, covering everything from the initial click to the moment users decide to make a purchase.

 This helps line up your ads and landing pages with what people are thinking and looking for at each stage.